 Eighteen visiting scholars and educators from eighteen different countries are invited to come to Seattle University for four weeks of academic residency and two weeks of study tour.

 In academic seminars, participants will encounter a diverse set of contemporary U.S. authors and artists, different kinds of cultural expression, and a variety of American colleagues from Seattle University and institutions around the country who represent a range of disciplinary approaches to literature and culture.

 The goals of the Institute include more complex conceptions of U.S. history, society, and institutions; new materials and paths for research and teaching in participants’ home countries; and connections that foster peaceful, mutual understanding and the possibility for further intellectual and institutional exchange.

-The Institute on Contemporary American Literature is sponsored by the Bureau of Educational and Cultural Affairs at the Department of State.
-This year, SUSI@SU welcomes colleagues from Honduras, Brazil, Uruguay, Algeria, Tunisia, Egypt, Cote d'Ivoire, Cameroon, Madagascar, Greece, Turkey, Azerbaijan, Pakistan, India, Bangladesh, China, Taiwan, and Thailand.
+The Study of the U.S. Institute for Scholars on Contemporary American Literature is sponsored by the Bureau of Educational and Cultural Affairs at the Department of State.